Academic Policy 1405.11

 Third year review dossiers should utilize standard promotion and tenure packets.
 All dossiers should include material documenting the following:

-- Progress in teaching including student feedback (or progress in professional practice in the case of faculty with non-teaching titles)
+- Progress in teaching including student feedback (or progress in professional practice

 - Progress in all service activities